nils2/DL2-ZeroVis/blogpost.md

 * Evaluating the impact of latent few-shot in-context learning abilities of large language models (LLMs) on visual arithmetic.
 By investigating Chain-of-Thought reasoning on a task and modality that these LLMs are not trained on, we present the in-context abilities from a unique viewpoint divergent from previous literature.
 Our research discloses how the model effectively generalizes from limited examples, markedly enhancing the efficiency and precision of visual arithmetic operations.
 * Demonstrating the influence of multimodal inputs on visual arithmetic.
 We furnish a deeper understanding of the interaction between different modalities in multimodal models, especially in tasks they are not trained on.
 The insights derived from this exploration bear significant implications for how multimodal models should be trained and utilized.

-##  In-context learning for visual arithmetics

-### Prompting and assessing FROMAGe
-In order to investigate how we can use FROMAGe for visual arithmetics, we want to evaluate how well it can retrieve relevant visual data, given visual input and additional instruction prompts.
-To be able to evaluate how well the model can perform retrieval for visual arithmetics, we measure how well FROMAGe performs in the task of visual analogy resolution, as well as visual analogy resolution with the help of instruction prompts (zero-shot learning), and with the help of instructions and task examples (few-shot learning).
-We also experiment how Chain-of-Thought reasoning improves visual arithmetic abilities.
-Ablations show how and which knowledge is embedded in the LM and visual encoder respectively.
-We also explain certain results by means of comparing them to visualizations of the embedding spaces of images and words, using dimensionality reduction.
-This anlysis leads us to insight into the strength of FROMAGe's reasoning capabilities in the grounded setting, and how its shared embedding space is utilized for multimodal arithmetics.
+## Methodology: FROMAGe's Approach to Visual Analogy Resolution

 ### Visual Relations Benchmark
+In order to investigate how we can use FROMAGe for visual arithmetics, we want to evaluate how well it can retrieve relevant visual data, given visual input and optional additional instruction prompts.
 We make use of the Visual Relations Benchmark introduced in the ZeroCap (Tewel et al., 2023) paper.
 This benchmark encompasses 320 distinct relationships distributed among multiple image templates, such as buildings→countries, countries→capitals, foods→countries, leaders→countries, and CEOs→companies.
 These relations were specifically chosen for their many-to-one association, exemplified by the fact that a country can host a myriad of buildings, yet each building typically pertains to a single country.
 The benchmark is devised to gauge two primary capabilities: the modeling of visual relations and the application of world knowledge in task execution.
 Although originally devised for single-word answer generation, this dataset also facilitates the retrieval of images that correctly demonstrate visual arithmetic.
 It is therefore able to handle the multi-modal arithmetics that will be performed using FROMAGe.

-### Experimental setup
-Maybe explain evaluation structure (manual checking) here?

-### Visual arithmetics task
-Similar to the concept of word2vec, we firstly apply FROMAGe to solve visual analogy resolution.
-This means that we perform visual arithmetic without any further prompting.
-The task relies on image retrieval, which is one of the tasks that FROMAGe was trained on, using a contrastive InfoNCE loss, calculated between pairs of input and retrieval images.
-Our method involves the CLIP decoder, the model's visual backbone, to calculate visual embeddings.
-These are mapped to the textual embedding space of the model's LM, which is based on a vocabulary that also contains our desired '[RET]' token.
-Arithmetic happens as follows.
-The aggregate of a pair of mapped image embeddings is combined with one half of another pair.
-More concretely, we take two images containing different main concepts, e.g. a company and its CEO, and subtract one from the other to get a modified latent embedding.
-To this we add the embedding of a new image within one of the same categories, e.g. another CEO, to get an embedding that supposedly contains information relating to the main concept of the corresponding image in the new image pair.
-The task is laid out visually in figure 1.
+### Mapping, Generation, and Retrieval
+To apply the FROMAGe model to visual analogy resolution, the following steps are involved.
+First, each image in the benchmark is processed using the visual encoder to extract its visual embedding.
+EXPLAIN THAT THIS IS AHEAD OF TIME.
+During prompting, the visual embeddings in the analogy question are mapped to the language model's input space using a linear layer trained during training.
+The [RET] token is then appended to the end of each mapped prompt, forming a complete input sequence.

+Next, the input sequence is passed through the language model, which performs the analogy arithmetic and generates output representations.
+To map these representations to the visual space for retrieval, the representation of the [RET] token from the last hidden layer of the language model is fed through another linear layer trained during training.

+Finally, the resulting embedding is compared to the precomputed embeddings of the benchmark images using normalized cosine similarity.
+Based on the computed similarity, the most similar image is retrieved as the resolution to the visual analogy.

-[Figure 1 explaining the visual arithmetic task in more detail]
+[Figure 1 visualizing how the model does the above]

-As can be seen in figure 1, the '[RET]' token is concatenated with the input.
-The entire input is now pulled through the LM.
-Because we constrain the model to not output any words, the only token present in the generated output is the '[RET]' token.
-The way FROMAGe works, is that whenever this token appears in output generation, it retrieves the image with the smallest cosine distance to the aggregate embedding that the '[RET]' represents.
-This is done by extracting an image array from the internet using a database of retrieval URL's (from the CC3M dataset to be precise).
-This image is displayed for us to evaluate.
-The desired outcome is that the main concept of the resulting image is the same as that of our unseen input image.

-EXAMPLE OF PROMPT WILL BE SHOWN HERE:
-> "Who is the president of Germany?"\
-> X = image(Obama) - image(USA) + image(Germany) &rarr; image(Angela Merkel)

-### Zero-shot prompting for arithmetics

-EXAMPLE OF PROMPT WILL BE SHOWN HERE
+### Prompting Strategies
+We explore various prompting strategies.
+#### Zero-shot W2V inspired approach
+The simplest approach is that insipred by Word2Vec, where the analogy resolution (i.e. image arithmetic) is explicitly performed on the image embeddings prior to prompting.

+[EXAMPLE OF PROMPT WILL BE SHOWN HERE] @feedbackers: this means that the prompt consists of a single embedding, for instance computed by: embedding(image_Obama) - embedding(image_USA) + embedding(image_Germany)

 (@Feedbackers: Examples can be seen in [example](https://github.com/nils2/DL2-ZeroVis/blob/main/demos/example.ipynb) and in [arithmetic](https://github.com/nils2/DL2-ZeroVis/blob/main/demos/visual_arithmetics/arithmetic.ipynb)).

-### Chain-of-Thought to improve zero-shot
+#### Zero-shot prompting
+The following approach consists of textual prompts.

-#### Chain-of-Thought Prompting
+#### Chain-of-Thought Prompting for Visual Arithmetic
 Chain-of-thought prompting is a technique aimed at enhancing the reasoning ability of large language models.
 Rather than presenting a prompt in isolation, it involves including a series of intermediate reasoning steps in natural language within the few-shot prompting process (Kojima et al. 2022).
 This has been shown to improve performance, particularly for complex reasoning tasks (Wei et al. 2022, Suzgun et al. 2022).
 When applied in combination with visual arithmetic tasks, it can offer deeper insights into how well the model understands and connects visual and linguistic cues.

-#### CoT for Visual Arithmetic
 In the context of visual arithmetic tasks, chain-of-thought prompting would involve presenting the FROMAGe model with a set of visual analogies along with a series of intermediate reasoning steps.
 For instance, instead of directly asking "Obama is to the USA as X is to Germany", the model would be guided through the reasoning process:

+##### Zero-shot CoT prompting
 EXAMPLE OF PROMPT WILL BE SHOWN HERE

-### Few-shot prompting with CoT
+##### Few-shot CoT prompting
 EXAMPLE OF PROMPT WILL BE SHOWN HERE

 ## Discussion